Brand Impersonation: One Cyberattack is Enough to Lose Consumer Trust and Custom

 - For the four months ended January 31, 2021, the world’s top 100 most valuable brands were impersonated in an average of 715,600 emails per month.

-- Mimecast’s Brand Trust survey found that most consumers (61%) would lose trust in their favourite brand if they disclosed personal information to a spoofed version of the website or if their money was stolen due to a phishing email impersonating that brand.
+- Mimecast’s Brand Trust survey found that most consumers (61%) would lose trust in their favorite brand if they disclosed personal information to a spoofed version of the website or if their money was stolen due to a phishing email impersonating that brand.

 - Refusing to compensate customers who were victims of cyberattack (35%) and not taking responsibility for cyberattacks leveraging their brand (33%) are the two biggest factors when it comes to loss of reputation.